 Rua das Portas de Santo Antão 78 1150-269, Lisboa

 This is THE place if you’re looking for doughnuts, waffles and ice cream in Lisbon.
 Scoop n Dough can be found in Rossio area – we walked by one night and had a scoop (sadly the waffles out of stock) of the award winning (n)ice cream.
-And it’s all vegan, handmade and perfected!
+It’s all vegan, handmade and perfected!

 R. da Oliveira ao Carmo 9, 1200-307 Lisboa